chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 	- from the tattered roof, a Druun looks down at her
 - The Druun on the roof jumps down onto Raya…
 	- There's a rapid flash of blue.
-- Pulling back: Boun takes Tail's Gem artefact (we'll be referring to it as “the Kujang") and slices up the Druun as it fell mid-air
+- Pulling the camera back: Boun takes Tail's Gem artefact (we'll be referring to it as “the Kujang") and slices up the Druun as it fell mid-air
 	- Boun has chef slicing skills.
 - The Druun vaporises.
 - Boun expertly cuts some slack ropes, causing the Shrimporium to recenter itself in the River